zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 - `eth1`: interface connected to the whole lab private network (L3/BGP fabric)

 > PS: Remember that for zPodFactory to work correctly you need L3 connectivity to `vCenter Server and ESXi Hosts` (OVA/OVF uploads), and `NSX Manager API Access`.
-Those will be necessary for automating the deployment of the Layer 1 nested part of the labs.
+Those will be necessary for automating the deployment of the nested Layer 1 part of the labs.
-> Also required will be `connectivity access to the networks that we provision in NSX-T` for the nested environments (zPods), so that we can deploy the Layer 2 part of the labs. (ovf deploys, connections etc to the nested esxi hosts that will be the foundation for any nested environment)
+> Also required will be `connectivity access to the networks that we provision in NSX-T` for the nested environments (zPods), so that we can deploy the nested Layer 2 part of the labs. (ovf deploys, connections etc to the nested ESXi hosts that will be the foundation for any nested environment)

 ### Storage setup